monarch-initiative/ontogpt/docs/setup.md

 Then retrieve a model with `ollama pull <modelname>`, e.g., `ollama pull llama3`.

-The model may then be used in OntoGPT by prefixing its name with `ollama/`, e.g., `ollama/llama3`.
+The model may then be used in OntoGPT by prefixing its name with `ollama/`, e.g., `ollama/llama3`, along with the `--model` option.